Midge (Barbie): Return

 A 35th anniversary Midge reproduction doll, produced for collectors.

 From her introduction until 1967, Midge was marketed as Barbie's original best friend, but no dolls were sold for about 20 years until 1988, when California Dream Midge was sold as part of a beach line, which used the "Steffie" mold.
 The same "Steffie" mold was used for Cool Times Midge in 1989.
 In 1990, she began to use the "Diva" mold for All Stars Midge and The Beat Midge.
 In 1991, she was married to Allan (now spelled "Alan").
 Before and after the Wedding Day Midge doll was sold, many Midge play line dolls were produced.
 Before Wedding Day Midge, Midge dolls still had freckles, but up until Hawaii Midge was sold in 1999, the dolls lacked freckles.
 Most of the dolls were red-haired with blue or green eyes, but some dolls were brunette.
 The most commonly used head mold for Midge in this period was the "Diva" mold, stamped 1985.

 A 35th anniversary Midge reproduction doll was sold in 1998 for collectors, made to look like the vintage Midge dolls.
 She had red hair, was dressed in her original orange and lime two-piece swimming suit, and came with a reproduction of the Senior Prom outfit from 1964–1965 as well as a reproduction of the box the Midge dolls originally came in.
 Earlier in 1993, for Midge's 30th anniversary, a Midge reproduction doll was also produced, but she did not possess a reproduction of her original swimsuit or the original box.
 Like the later version, she came in a reproduction of the Senior Prom outfit.

-In 2013, Midge appeared on the web series Barbie: Life in the Dreamhouse where it is revealed that she has moved to Malibu.
-With this, her canon has been changed extensively, and she is a teenager who is retro at heart and still uses oldfangled terms.
+In 2013, Midge appeared on the webseries Barbie: Life in the Dreamhouse where it is revealed that she has moved to Malibu.
+With this, her canon has been changed extensively, and she is a teenager who is retro at heart and still uses old-fangled terms.
 The whole Happy Family canon has been dropped altogether due to controversy.
 Two Midge dolls were released in 2013, one as part of a collectors' set with Barbie, and the other on her own in the Life in the Dreamhouse doll line.